Cathy347Le/React-Task-App/README.md

 #### Make Date Editable (dropdown)

 - Update Add Task Form - input date field
-- Create new labal and input field
+- Create new label and input fields and style it
+- Do a add task test - console new task with dropdown feature